<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 How Many Users Does ChatGPT Have?

-Adoption of ChatGPT also skews younger—fewer than 19% of 30-to-44-year-olds use ChatGPT themselves—and the rate is even lower for other adults.
+Adoption of ChatGPT skews younger—only 20% of 35-to-44-year-olds use ChatGPT themselves — and the rate is even lower for other adults.

 ChatGPT’s user count cements it as the fastest-growing consumer app in history, reaching the milestone just two months after it launched.
 So how many people are actually using ChatGPT?